d-ronin/d-ronin.github.io/_docs/other/frequently-asked-questions.md

 ### I'm getting bad AutoTune results.
 What should I try next?

 Sadly, while AutoTune works well for most people it doesn't work well for all vehicles.
-Each release has made improvements, and we expect the next release to be substantially better on F3 and F4 flight controllers.
+This has been significantly improved in the latest release!

 That being said, there are some tips that often help:

 * Don't stack AutoTunes.
 AutoTunes should be made from default tuning (there is a button on the stabilization pane to reset PIDs to default; be sure to do this for both the inner and outer loop), or...
 * Sometimes it is necessary to even turn down the default tuning.
-If your multirotor is prone to oscillate in leveling mode on the defaults, turn down the inner loop PID coefficients on the stabilization pane.
+If your multirotor is prone to oscillation in leveling mode with default PIDs, turn down the inner loop coefficients on the stabilization pane.
 The default values are 20/15; perhaps try 12/15 for a starting point.
 * Sometimes reducing motor input/output curve fit on the bottom of the stabilization pane to 0.80 from the default 0.9 allows AutoTune to get a good system measurement.

-### Yaw is sluggish and wanders around  Is there any way to improve this?

-There is a checkbox when applying AutoTune to adjust Yaw as well– make sure to check it.
-This is only applicable if AutoTune got a good measurement of yaw, which doesn't always happen (see the above tips for more info).
+* If you have a lot of vibration, this can be the culprit.
+  * To try software filtering: In the UAVO browser (on the "advanced" pane), select Settings → SensorSettings.
+Set `LowpassCutoff` to 40; this changes the default filter cutoff from 55 Hz to 40Hz.
+Set `LowpassOrder` to 2 (which uses a higher-order filter for the gyro data).
+Click the disk icon with the up arrow at the top of the UAVO browser to save this to the flight controller.
+  * Ensure screws are tightened on the flight controller and consider adding mechanical filtering (e.g. o rings).

 ### How do I setup Air Mode?
 What's "HangTime"?